 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s usually connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and chronic fatigue, among many others.
+The short answer is that CO2 awareness is a matter of life and death.
+CO2 is among the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
 This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
-Acute poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
-Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Acute poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
+Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Gaithersburg home?

-- If you don’t have a CO2 detector in your home, get one right away.
+- Buy a CO2 detector for each room of your home.
 You can phone Parker Pearce Service Experts to purchase one today.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.